-I am Sherwin Early Career Professor in the Rock Ethics Institute and Assistant Professor of History at Penn State University.
+I am Sherwin Early Career Professor in the Rock Ethics Institute and Associate Professor of History at Penn State University.

 My research focuses on the intersection of environment and security around food in American history since the end of World War II.
 My most recent book, Food Power: The Rise and Fall of the Postwar American Food System (Oxford University Press, 2017), explores how food was deployed in the first decades of the Cold War to promote American national security and national interests.
 My next book project uses history and ethics to examine American ideas of good food during the twentieth century by exploring the political and social implications of food values like local, safe, and natural.